gRNAde: Geometric Deep Learning for 3D RNA inverse design: Introduction

-We demonstrate the utility of gRNAde for the following design scenarios: \begin{itemize} \item \textbf{Improved performance and speed over Rosetta.} We compare gRNAde to Rosetta \citep{leman2020macromolecular}, the state-of-the-art physically based tool for 3D RNA inverse design, for single-state fixed backbone design of 14 RNA structures of interest from the PDB identified by \citet{das2010atomic}.
+\textbf{Our contributions. } This paper introduces \textbf{gRNAde}, a \textbf{g}eometric deep learning-based pipeline for \textbf{RNA} inverse \textbf{de}sign.
+As illustrated in \Cref{fig:grnade_pipeline}, gRNAde generates candidate RNA sequences conditioned on one or more 3D backbone structures, enabling both single- and multi-state fixed-backbone sequence design.
+We demonstrate the utility of gRNAde for the following design scenarios: \begin{itemize} \item \textit{Improved performance and speed over Rosetta.} We compare gRNAde to Rosetta \citep{leman2020macromolecular}, the state-of-the-art physics-based tool for 3D RNA inverse design, for single-state fixed backbone design of 14 RNA structures of interest from the PDB identified by \citet{das2010atomic}.
 We obtain higher native sequence recovery rates with gRNAde (56\% on average) compared to Rosetta (45\% on average).
-Additionally, gRNAde is significantly faster than Rosetta for inference; e.g. sampling 100+ designs in 1 second for an RNA of 60 nucleotides on an A100 GPU, compared to the reported hours for Rosetta. \item \textbf{Enables multi-state and partial RNA design}, which were previously not possible with Rosetta. gRNAde with multi-state GNNs moderately improves sequence recovery over an equivalent single-state model on a new benchmark of structurally flexible RNAs, especially for surface nucleotides which undergo positional or secondary structural changes. \item \textbf{Zero-shot learning of RNA fitness landscape.} In a retrospective analysis of mutational fitness landscape data for an RNA polymerase ribozyme \citep{mcrae2024cryo}, we show how gRNAde's perplexity, the likelihood of a sequence folding into a backbone structure, can be used to rank mutants based on fitness in a zero-shot/unsupervised manner and outperforms random mutagenesis for improving fitness over the wild type in low throughput scenarios. \end{itemize}
+Additionally, gRNAde is significantly faster than Rosetta for inference; e.g. sampling 100+ designs in 1 second for an RNA of 60 nucleotides on an A100 GPU (<10 seconds on CPU), compared to the reported hours for Rosetta on CPU. \item \textit{Multi-state RNA design}, which was previously not possible with Rosetta. gRNAde with multi-state GNNs improves sequence recovery by 5\% over an equivalent single-state model on a benchmark of structurally flexible RNAs, especially for surface nucleotides which undergo positional or secondary structural changes. gRNAde's GNN is the first geometric deep learning architecture for multi-state biomolecule representation learning. \item \textit{Zero-shot learning of RNA fitness landscape.} In a retrospective analysis of mutational fitness landscape data for an RNA polymerase ribozyme \citep{mcrae2024cryo}, we show how gRNAde's perplexity, the likelihood of a sequence folding into a backbone structure, can be used to rank mutants based on fitness in a zero-shot/unsupervised manner and outperforms random mutagenesis for improving fitness over the wild type in low throughput scenarios. \item \textit{Wet lab validated.} As part of \href{https://eternagame.org/labs/13389097}{Eterna's OpenKnot Round 6}, 200 gRNAde-designed RNAs for diverse backbones were independently validated in a wet lab via SHAPE chemical mapping experiments. gRNAde demonstrated an overall success rate of 50\% at designing RNAs with desired pseudoknotted structures, which is a significant improvement over Rosetta with 35\%. \end{itemize}